nikgraf/belle/README.md

 Join us at the **#belle** channel of the [Reactiflux](http://reactiflux.com/) Slack community or our [Gitter room](https://gitter.im/nikgraf/belle).

+In addition you can ask the community by [posting your question to StackOverflow with the **belle** tag.](http://stackoverflow.com/questions/ask?tags=belle).

 ## Future Plans

 - Components to add: Dateformatter, Datepicker, Tooltip, Popover, Modal, Navigation Menu, NumberInput, EmailInput, Anchor, DropZone